 The Catalog and Student Handbook may be referred to for accurate and detailed information pertaining to all school matters relating to students.
-Southeastern Tech's catalog is found on its website www.southeasterntech.edu 672.
+Southeastern Tech's Catalog is found on the Southeastern Technical College website: www.southeasterntech.edu 671.

 Southeastern Tech Today